-Rainy weather means SOUP!
-This soup is a family favorite.
+This Pasta e Lenticchie soup is a family favorite!
+Pasta e Lenticchie is a flavorful, thick, hearty, filling Italian soup.
 I saw Buddy (Cake Boss, he now has a cooking show called Kitchen Boss) make this, and since I had some lentils in the cupboard I thought I’d try it out.
-This Pasta e Lenticchie is a flavorful, thick, hearty, filling Italian soup.
+I am so glad I did because it’s become a regular dish in our dinner rotation!
+Bacon, orzo pasta, onion, garlic, celery, carrots, tomatoes, and garlic make up this perfect pasta soup.

 We ended up using 6 1/2 cups of water and an extra can of tomatoes because so much of my liquid burned off during simmering, so next time I’ll keep the lid on.
 Edited to add: I’ve made this many times since, and if you put the lid on while simmering, it’s perfect.